chandrakanth-jp/image-segmentation-gke-webapp/README.md

     ![](/images/create_cluster.png)

 4. Run the application on the cluster
-- Use the Cloud Run extension to deploy the application to the GKE cluster
+- Use the Cloud Code extension to deploy the application to the GKE cluster

     ![](/images/run.png)